-Edmundo González to Rosa María Payá: "Your struggle is ours."
+Edmundo González to Rosa María Payá: "Your fight is ours."

 Edmundo González and Rosa María Payá met in Madrid to promote democracy in Latin America.